Prince George to Start School in September

 Prince George will be starting school in September.
 The 3-year-old royal tot is going to be attending Thomas's Battersea.
 "We are honored and delighted that Their Royal Highnesses The Duke and Duchess of Cambridge have chosen Thomas's Battersea for Prince George," said Ben Thomas, Headmaster at Thomas's Battersea. " We greatly look forward to welcoming him and all of our new pupils to the school in September."

+Thomas's Battersea, however, has a steeper price tag, costing the royal family about $7,975 per term.
+The school serves students ages 4-13, but they can choose to depart at age 11.
+According to the school's website, its primary focus is to teach students to "be kind" while nurturing "a rich and broad curriculum, with Art, Ballet, Drama, ICT, French, Music and PE all taught by specialist teachers from a child's first day in school."

+Currently, the school has about 540 students and is considered one of the best in the country.
+It also has some famous alumni, including Cara Delevingne.

 Can you believe how much time has gone by?!
-It seems like only yesterday Kate Middleton and Prince William's son was born.
+It seems like only yesterday the royal couple's son was born.
 Soon it will be Princess Charlotte's turn!